sangam2121/zenithzone-backend/posts/README.md

 - `PUT /update/<slug:pk>/`: Updates the details of a specific post identified by the post's ID.
 Requires authentication and the same parameters as the POST request.

 - `DELETE /delete/<slug:pk>/`: Deletes a specific post identified by the post's ID.
 Requires authentication.
+- `GET /`specific post by author=XXX&post_type=XXX&title=XXX (all 3 are optional): Returns a list of all posts filtered by the parameters.

 ### Comments